pranavdevv/DASH-HEX-GAME/README.md

 Additional debug options are given on the top right to cycle thru turns, disable a turn and disabling dice range.

 # Additional Notes:
+Coins of same team cannot exist in the same position.

 The coin wont overshoot if its near the central end point. e.g if distance between the coin and the central endpoint is 3, an input of 4 will give an error and ask again.